nicosResearchAndDevelopment/fua/understanding/dataexchange/README.md

 Alice:

-> Bob, open a beer and share it with me.
+> "Bob, open a beer and share it with me!"

 _Alice is thirsty and likes to drink a beer, so she instructs Bob to open a bottle of beer and share it with her_.

 Bob:

-> Fine!
-You're welcome! ...here's the mug!
+> "Fine!
+You're welcome! ...here's the mug!"

 _Bob understood Alice's request and confirms the request while answering.
 A minute later he gives Alice what she has wanted_.